 You can also set up policies to be shown during checkout.
-Coupa looks at each line item for matching displays them at the top of the buyers Cart on the checkout page.
+Coupa looks at each line item for matching and displays them at the top of the buyers Cart on the checkout page.

 Lets use a “Marketing Event Policy” use case and show you the steps to get it going quickly.
 This “Marketing Event Policy” essentially allows you to provide employees with guidance on booking booths at marketing events.

 Setting Up Business Policies